 Turn the lower knob to tune radio stations.
 The tune knob increases and decreases station frequency when it is held slightly rotated against the spring load.
 Turn the knob to tune slowly.
 If you hold it for more than a few seconds, it will tune rapidly.
-Push it to get AM or FM.
+Push it to get AM, FM1 or FM2 frequencies.